 Want to know more about what your creditors can and can't do?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

-If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit), and want a lawyer to represent you to fight it, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.
+If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit) for $8,000 or more, and want a lawyer to represent you to fight it or make a deal, call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.

 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!